home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 ### Installing HACS in the development environment

-If you look for a quick solution you can do this tutorial by using an existings HACS installation of your life system.
+If you look for a quick solution you can do this tutorial by using an existing HACS installation of your life system.
 If you want to dig deeper you can install HACS into the development environment that you have set up in tutorial 01.